PiyushDuggal-source/IITM-WA-BOT/README.md

 - Provides course playlist
   - you can also use it individually for getting all playlist or you can use the filter E.G: **!playlist** Stats

+**Note: This bot is the 1st half of the project** checkout other half: [here](https://github.com/piyushduggal-source/iitm-wa-bot-logic)

 ## 🗣 Commands